Junior Piano Camp: June 12-18, 2016

 Do I have to submit an audition recording to participate in Piano Camp?

 There is typically a variety of performance levels among students.
 For example, for Junior Camp, a student might want to be experienced enough to play music at least as difficult as Bach’s Anna Magdalena Notebook or from Schumann’s Album for the Young.
-For senior camp, Bach Two-Part Inventions would be a good level.

 What do piano students do all day?